COTC-Header-1600-x-800_crop 5_00000_crop

 We watch characters blossom in ways we want to change.

-Have you ever puzzled over why you’re drawn to watching again and again – Forrest Gump in Forest Gump, Han Solo in Star Wars, and The Joker in Batman?
+Have you puzzled over why you’re drawn to watching again and again – Forrest Gump in Forest Gump, Han Solo in Star Wars, and The Joker in Batman?
 Or Marge Gunderson in Fargo, Nurse Ratched in One Flew Over The Cukoo’s Nest, or Holly Golightly in Breakfast at Tiffany’s?

 And, what about your intrigue with reruns of Hannibal Lecter in Silence Of The Lambs?
 Why Love Actually is your go-to Christmas Holiday flick?
 Or why you’re curious enough to watch Charles Manson, Ted Bundy, and Michael Jackson documentaries?